Professional Misconduct and Complaints

 Other possible outcomes following a formal investigation include: providing guidance or admonishment to the respondent(s); referral to the Registrar or elsewhere in CPA Ontario; or closure with no further action.

 Complainants (the individual making the complaint) dissatisfied with a determination made by CPA Ontario to close a file without referral to the Discipline Committee may request a review by the independent Reviewer of Complaints (the "Reviewer").
-Please note that this review is not an appeal or reconsideration of the decision of the Professional Conduct Committee or the Director, Standards Enforcement.
+Please note that this review is not an appeal or reconsideration of the decision of the Professional Conduct Committee (the “Committee”) or the Vice President, Standards Enforcement.
 It is a review of how the complaint was handled to ensure that various procedural requirements were followed when considering the complaint.
 The Reviewer cannot consider any documents or information that were not before the decision maker at the time the determination was made.

 The Reviewer has the power to refer the matter to the Committee for reconsideration only if the Reviewer determines that:

 - the procedures for the review and investigation (if applicable) of the complaint were not followed

 - there is reason to believe that the decision maker had a personal interest in the determination